Peak District Yoga & Nutrition Retreat

 Your home for the weekend

-You will be sleeping in a splendid room with either a kingsize or twin bed, complete with ensuite bathroom.
+You’ll be snoozing in a gorgeous room with either a kingsize or twin bed, complete with your own ensuite bathroom.

 Your Crew